Zuehlke/poinz/README.md

 Try to adhere to the [airbnb style guide](https://github.com/airbnb/javascript).

 ### Development

+### Prerequisites

+* Install nodejs
+* Install git
+* Install redis (as of https://github.com/Zuehlke/poinz/issues/8 rooms are persisted).
+Note: you can also run redis as a docker container (https://hub.docker.com/_/redis/).

 Fork & checkout the repository then install all npm dependencies.